juri/SexpyJSON/README.md

 It might not live up to your definition of Lisp, but it looks a lot like it.

+## License

+SexpyJSON is distributed under the terms of the MIT license.
+See LICENSE for details.

 ## Syntax

 The top-level element of a SexpyJSON document can be any JSON value (object, array, string, number, null) or